magisterquis/pcapknock/README.md

 PcapKnock listens for specially-crafted packets and either runs a command or spawns a reverse shell based on the contents of the packets.
 It is meant for use as a PoC; there is no encryption or authentication.
-It can either be built as a standalone binary or an injectable binary.
+It can either be built as a standalone binary or an injectable library.

 For legal use only.